cncf/tag-security/governance/process.md

       questions.
 In case of absence, ensure that github issues is updated and another member of the group who can attend the meeting is familiar with progress in case questions arise.
-    * It's strongly encouraged to include a checklist in the Isssue that shows what has been done and what work remains and should include a retrospective.
+    * It's strongly encouraged to include a checklist in the Issue that shows what has been done and what work remains and should include a retrospective.